unora-project/unora-project.github.io/docs/quests/circles/circle_3/feeding_the_beggar.md

 - The Beggar will request for a dinner plate
 - Head to the kitchen in Mileth (54,33)

-!!! note
+!!! note ""

-    If you haven't picked up cooking yet, you will need to learn it from Gendusa first.
+If you haven't picked up cooking yet, you will need to [learn](../../../professions/types/secondary/cooking.md) it from Gendusa first.

+!!! note ""

 - To cook a dinner plate, you will need 1 meat, 10 fruit and 5 vegetables of any type.
 Each ingredient must be all of the same type

-!!! tip
+??? tip "Cheap crafting"

     A cheap way to do this is to go to the Mileth Restaurant at 34,12 and buy 5 vegetables from Oona.
 You can pick up 10 acorns for free around Mileth and other areas; these count as fruit.
 For meat, you can get beef slices from Wolves.